Mine Vaganti NGO coordinates “National Higher Education Consortium”, the NHEI, from 2014.

 The Consortium involves:

-- 9 Italian Universities: Università degli Studi di Padova, Università Alma Mater Studiorum di Bologna, Università Tor Vergata di Roma, Università degli Studi di Sassari, Università degli Studi della Basilicata, Università della Calabria, Accademia delle Belle Arti di Catanzaro, Università “Kore” di Enna and Università di Messina.
+For the period 2014-2017: 9 Italian Universities: Università degli Studi di Padova, Università Alma Mater Studiorum di Bologna, Università Tor Vergata di Roma, Università degli Studi di Sassari, Università degli Studi della Basilicata, Università della Calabria, Accademia delle Belle Arti di Catanzaro, Università “Kore” di Enna and Università di Messina

 NHEI promotes vocational training targeted to future graduates and recent new graduates (within 1 year) of the 9 above-listed Universities.